-The new Audi TT is a two-door, four-seat coupe designed to rival a wide range of cars – from the cheaper Peugeot RCZ and Volkswagen Scirocco right up to the top-end Porsche Cayman and BMW 4 Series.
-It's as stylish as ever, with a striking exterior and upmarket interior that its coupe rivals simply cannot match.
+The Audi TT coupe is a two-door sports car that can fit four people.
+It's designed to rival a range of cars – anything from the cheaper Volkswagen Scirocco and Peugeot RCZ right up to more premium models like the BMW 4 Series coupe and Porsche Cayman.
+It's still as stylish as the first-generation TT, with a sharp exterior design and a well built interior that some rivals simply can’t match.

-Audi describes the TT as a 2+2 coupe, which means that the rear seats are impractical for anything other than very short journeys.
-They’re better used as a place to sling a couple of bags rather than your growing children.
-But then most people who buy a coupe like this aren’t looking for a practical family car.
+The TT is described as a 2+2 coupe, which means that the rear seats aren’t hugely spacious.
+They’re better suited as a place to throw your bags rather than your growing children.
+Then again, most people who buy a coupe don’t have practicality at the forefront of their minds.

-The Audi TT coupe starts at just under £30,000 for the diesel-engined Ultra Sport model and climbs to over £32,000 for the petrol-engined S line version.
-Just under £3,000 adds quattro four-wheel drive and Audi's S tronic dual-cluth automatic gearbox.
+The TT is priced at a smidge under £30,000 for the diesel-engined Ultra Sport model.
+Go for a petrol-powered S line model and the price climbs to £32,000.
+Just under £3,000 adds quattro four-wheel drive and Audi's S tronic dual-clutch automatic gearbox.